 Switching to a new diet is an excellent choice for dogs with allergies.
 In addition, many pet parents report that changing to a new diet reduces their pet’s allergy problems.

 It’s also essential to note the difference between an allergy and an intolerance.
 For example, suppose your dog cannot tolerate a specific type of food, such as lactose.
 In that case, your dog lacks the digestive enzyme essential to digest that food properly, and gastrointestinal problems, like vomiting and diarrhea, may result.
 On the other hand, allergy is an immune response.

 When your dog comes into connection with something he’s allergic to, his immune system goes into overdrive, attacking the allergen, resulting in itching, skin problems, or hair loss.
 If your dog is suffering from a food intolerance rather than a food allergy, then hypoallergenic dog food is doubtful to aid.
-We advise calling your veterinarian to get the best possible solution for your pet.
+We suggest you call your veterinarian to get the best possible solution for your pet.

 Is Grain-free Dry Dog Food for Allergies Effective?

 Grains have had a poor reputation for some time, and most high-quality grains are harmless for dogs.
 However, when choosing dry dog food for a puppy with allergies, avoiding common proteins, preservatives, and milk is more important than eradicating all-grain wholesale.
 Moreover, dogs need some grains in their diet.